getstackhead/stackhead/Documentation/GettingStarted/Index.md

 This guide will explain how to **provision** a server for usage with Mackerel and **deploy** a basic Docker-based application.

+You will require:

+* Ansible locally installed
+* a top level domain
+* a webserver with SSH root access

 ## Creating a project defintion

 Create a new project definitions file at `./mackerel/example_app.yml` and the following content: